Instructions for Online Application

 - You must request the appropriate organization to send an original transcript of your licensing exam scores to the North Dakota Board of Medicine.
 NOTE: The ND Board of Medicine allows no more than three attempts per step, part or component of a licensing exam.

-- You must submit a completed Criminal History Record Check Request form and two fingerprint cards.
+- You must submit a completed Criminal History Record Request form and two fingerprint cards.
 Fingerprint cards may be available at local law enforcement offices and at other private companies who provide fingerprinting services.
 You should call your local law enforcement office for times and locations if fingerprinting services are available.
 Please be sure to bring a photo ID.
 A small fee ($5-$10) may be required.
 Mail your two fingerprint cards, money order made payable to the Office of Attorney General, and the completed criminal history record check request to the Board office at 4204 Boulder Ridge Rd Ste 260, Bismarck, ND 58503.

 DO NOT BEND OR FOLD the fingerprinting cards when mailing them to us as they will be rejected and you will be required to be fingerprinted again.
 Instructions for completing the fingerprint cards are found here.